paigeadelethompson/paigeadelethompson/content/resume/index.md

 Get it? because it downloads Snort rules and their project mascot is this pig and ... nevermind its a bad joke and I shouldn't have done this.

 ### jquery-circular-carousel
-This is a 3D-like image carousel written by [Sam Brown](https://sgb.io/).
-It has some fantastic qualities and it seems to work fine, although it struggles to play nice with the rest of my CSS and I had to load it as an iframe here.
-Still, it seems useful, and it does a great job of demonstrating my cat, so I packaged it and published it to NPM for the world to enjoy.

 <style>
   .carousel {
     width: 1092px;